The Public Competition Enforcement Review: Colombia

 i Prioritisation and resource allocation of enforcement authorities

-The main antitrust enforcement authority in Colombia is the Superintendence of Industry and Trade (SIC) under the supervision of the Ministry of Commerce, Industry and Tourism.
-Since Law 1,340 of 2009, SIC has been the sole authority in charge of implementing the standards of competition in all industries, except for the authorisation of the following operations, which remains in the hands of Aerocivil, the Colombian aeronautical authority: code-share agreements, joint operations, use of charter aircraft, and exchange and blocking of aircraft slots; and business integration or reorganisation processes of companies that are exclusively subject to the surveillance of the Financial Superintendence, which shall be subject to a decision by such Superintendence.2
+The main antitrust enforcement authority in Colombia is the Superintendence of Industry and Trade (SIC), a public authority and technical agency attached to the Ministry of Trade, Industry and Tourism.
+Since the enactment of Law 1340 of 2009 (Law 1340), the SIC has been the sole antitrust enforcement authority for all industries, except for the following operations, authority for which remains with Aerocivil, the Colombian aeronautical authority: code-sharing agreements, joint operations, use of charter aircraft, and exchange and blocking of aircraft slots.
+In addition, authority for antitrust enforcement in relation to the corporate integration or reorganisation processes of companies subject to the exclusive supervision of the Financial Superintendence of Colombia (SFC) also lies exclusively within the jurisdiction of the SFC.2

-SIC is responsible for enforcing competition law, as well as other regulations.
-To this end, it is organised into six divisions:3 Personal Data Protection, Competition Protection, Consumer Protection, Metrology, Industrial Property and Jurisdictional Matters.
-Within the Competition Protection Division, there are five working groups: protection of competition, an interdisciplinary group tasked with preventing collusion in public or private bids (created in 2012 due to the increase of cases regarding this matter), merger review, chambers of commerce, and the industries and economic studies group.
+The SIC is responsible for enforcing competition law, as well as other regulations.
+To this end, it is organised into six delegations:3 Personal Data Protection, Competition Protection, Consumer Protection, Control and Verification of Technical Regulations and Legal Metrology, Industrial Property and Jurisdictional Matters.
+Within the Competition Protection delegation, there are working groups for five areas: protection of competition, prevention of collusion in public or private bids (with an interdisciplinary group created in 2012 because of the increase in cases of this kind), merger review, chambers of commerce, and industry and economic studies.

 ii Enforcement agenda

-According to the WEF Global Competitiveness Report 2017–2018, the effectiveness of Colombia's antitrust policy is ranked 71st out of 137 countries, a loss of two places compared to the 2016–2017 rankings.
-Despite this, it is important to note SIC was nominated in 2012 by Global Competition Review as one of the best competition authorities in the Americas, and currently holds a three-star rating.
+According to the WEF Global Competitiveness Report 2017–2018, the effectiveness of Colombia's antitrust policy was ranked 71st out of 137 countries, down two places compared with the 2016–2017 rankings.
+Despite this, it is important to note that Global Competition Review has previously considered the SIC to be one of the best competition authorities in the Americas.

-- an improvement in the human capital and the creation of a new task force that will prosecute bid rigging exclusively;
+- an improvement in the organisation's human capital and the creation of a new task force to prosecute bid rigging exclusively;

-- the substantial increase of investigations into bid-rigging conduct in public procurement processes (investigations regarding such cases increased from an average of 1.8 investigations per year during the 2000–2010 period to 26 investigations per year since 2011);
+- a substantial increase in investigations into cases of bid rigging in public procurement processes (investigations regarding such cases increased from an average of 1.8 investigations per year during 2000–2010 to 26 investigations per year since 2011);

-- SIC has created an application process for public entities to identify potential risks of bid rigging in public procurement processes;
+- the creation of an application process for public entities to identify potential bid rigging risks in public procurement processes;

-- SIC publishes its decisions, which provides legal certainty for agents in the market, who may verify if their conduct is in line with the competition regulation, and improves the debate on competition;
+- publication of its decisions, thus providing legal certainty for agents in the market by allowing them to verify whether their conduct is in line with the competition regime, and improving the debate on competition;

-- with the assistance of the Latin American Programme for the Protection of Competition and Consumers, training has been given to administrative litigation judges regarding, inter alia, antitrust law and economics, standards of evidence used by judges in other jurisdictions and the appropriate economic tests to evaluate antitrust practices;
+- with the assistance of the Latin American Programme for the Protection of Competition and Consumers, provision of training for administrative litigation judges regarding, inter alia, antitrust law and economics, judicial evidence standards in other jurisdictions, and appropriate economic tests for evaluating antitrust practices;

-- regulatory projects of public entities at a regional and municipal level;
+- regulatory projects of public entities at regional and municipal level;

 - regulations already in force that may restrict competition;